Kvitekvist/auriels-dream-ae/README.md

 This step is optional.
 Here we have 3 categories.
 Opencomposite, ENB / ReShade and Upscaler.

-**Opencomposite** is recommended for meta quest users.
-But it only works with link cable or air link, not virtual desktop.
-This option gives you a huge performance boost.

-**ENB or ReShade** is a visual improvement, but it cost FPS.
-How much is indicated with low, medium or high.
-High cost dont always mean better visuals.
-Try them out.
-Only choose one ENB or one ReShade.
-You can also use one ENB and one ReShade together but i wont recommend that for most users.
+**ReShade** is a visual improvement, but it cost FPS.

 **Upscaler** is also kind of recommended.
 Choose one.
+You can find these in the Community Shader interface while in game.
+Press the END key to open the menu.
 DLAA cost more FPS but also removes pretty much all shimmer in the game.
-Need RTX graphics card.
-DLSS gives performance boost but lowers the visual quality a little.
-Also removes shimmer.
 Need RTX graphics card.
 FSR works for both AMD and  Nvidia cards.
 Applies foveated rendering, boosting performance by reducing resolution of stuff that is not in the center of the lenses.

 ![image](https://raw.githubusercontent.com/Kvitekvist/Auriel-s-Dream/master/images/optional%20boot%20files.png)